 - Confirmed by numerical values

-- Cascading in nature i.e., lead to the next phase of enhancing marketing funnel
+- Cascading in nature i.e., lead to the next phase of enhancing the marketing funnel

 - Oriented towards generating ROI